How to make your work Open Access

 Step 2: Click here to check whether the corresponding author is eligible for funding

-Corresponding author is an honorary staff member - Honorary staff are not eligible for funding.
+Corresponding author is an honorary staff member or XJTLU staff member - Honorary staff and XJTLU staff are not eligible for funding.
 Please submit to your chosen journal via the subscription route (or seek alternative funding if it is a fully gold journal).
 Deposit Accepted Manuscript in Elements upon acceptance to make your work Open Access in the University Repository.